-'''

 kinetics.sh temp calc (allstates)

-'''

-where temp is the new temperature of the system (in K), and calc is either ll (low-level) or hl (high-level).
-At this point, you should employ ll, but hl is available when you complete the hl calculations (vide infra).
+where temp is the new temperature of the system (in K), and calc is either II (low-level) or hI (high-level).
+At this point, you should employ II, but hI is available when you complete the hI calculations (vide infra).
 Finally, with no other options, the conformational isomers will form a single state (as above), and using allstates as the last argument will take every conformational isomer as a different state.